prashant1507/BDD_Automation_Framework/ReadMe.md

     -  JSON File

 -   #### Test Scripts
-    [TestNg](https://mvnrepository.com/artifact/org.testng/testng/) is used as a unit test framework in order to generate test script taking into account   the `Page Object Model` design pattern.
+    [Cucumber TestNg](https://mvnrepository.com/artifact/io.cucumber/cucumber-testng) is used as a unit test framework in order to generate test script taking into account the `Page Object Model` design pattern.

+    All the feature files are in [Features](src/test/resources/Features)

 -   #### Build Tool
     Using `maven`, project dependencies are managed.
 Test can be run using `pom.xml` and `testng.xml`.